Setar: Characteristics

 The instrument is strung with four strings.
 From top to bottom the strings are (4) bam or bass string, (3) drone string, (2) yellow string, and (1) silver string.

 The top-two strings, referred to together by the one-string's name —bam (بم)— function together as a pair and are played together.
 The other two strings are known as the gold string and the silver string.
 The silver string is the melody string.
 Historically, only the (4) bam string, the (2) yellow string and the (1) silver string existed.
-The need for the additional fourth string was recognized centuries ago, by intellectual thinkers such as Abu Nasr al-Farabi (ca. 872-950 AD), Abu Ali Sina (980-1037 AD), Safi al-Din Ermavi (ca. 1216-1294 C.E.), and (in the 20th century) the late Abul Hassan Khan Saba.
+The need for the additional fourth string was recognized centuries ago, by intellectual thinkers such as Abu Nasr al-Farabi (ca. 872–950 AD), Abu Ali Sina (980–1037 AD), Safi al-Din Ermavi (ca. 1216–1294 C.E.), and (in the 20th century) the late Abul Hassan Khan Saba.

 The new string is sometimes referred to as the "fourth string" because it is the last of the four strings to be added to the instrument.
 However, it was inserted between the yellow string and bass string; today when looking at the modern instrument being played, it is the (3) drone string, the third string from the bottom.
-The newest string is also known as the Mushtaq (مشتاق) string, because it was first used by Mushtaq Ali Shah, according to a narration of Abolhassan Saba.
+The newest string is also known as the Moshtaq (مشتاق) string, because it is commonly attributed to Moshtaq Ali Shah, according to authors such as Abolhassan Saba and Ruhollah Khaleqi.